Voice search. Artificial intelligence. Google algorithm updates. Mobile-first indexing.

 You have to stay in the loop with SEO best practices.
 Otherwise, you could be making costly errors, which have a huge impact on your ability to generate organic traffic and boost your search visibility.

-Here are 12 of the most common SEO mistakes being committed in various areas:
+Now that the preamble's out of the way, here are some of the most common SEO mistakes we've seen being committed in various areas:

 The design of your website can help or hurt your SEO efforts in many ways.
 One of the most obvious aspects this affects is the user experience (UX).